 • To make it spicy, double the cayenne or add other dried chili peppers to taste.

-• To replace a store-bought packet of taco seasoning, use 2 ½ tablespoons of homemade taco seasoning.
+• To replace a store-bought taco seasoning packet, use 2½ tablespoons of homemade taco seasoning.

 close up of Taco Seasoning in a bowl

-Store this taco seasoning recipe in a spice jar in a cool dry place.
+Store this DIY taco seasoning recipe in a spice jar in a cool, dry place.
 It will last at least 6 months.
-I usually prepare a triple batch so it’s ready to use whenever I need a little taco mix!
+I usually prepare a triple batch so it’s ready to use whenever I need taco mix.

-Did you enjoy this Homemade Taco Seasoning?
-Be sure to leave a rating and a comment below!
+Did you make this Homemade Taco Seasoning?
+Leave a rating and comment below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text